gussmith23/lakeroad/release_files/README.md

 ```

 Note that `./bin/lakeroad` is a wrapper over the core Lakeroad binary, `lakeroad-single-solver`.
 To see Lakeroad's full options, please run the core Lakeroad binary with `--help`.

+## Known Bugs

+- An input filename with spaces may cause issues.
+See #436.